Gina Ortiz Jones: Early career

+Congressional campaigns

-2018 congressional campaign
+2018

-In 2017, Ortiz Jones was the first Democrat to announce a challenge to Republican Representative Will Hurd in Texas's predominantly Hispanic 23rd congressional district, which includes much of the border between Texas and Mexico.
+In 2017, Jones was the first Democrat to announce a challenge to Republican representative Will Hurd in Texas's predominantly Hispanic 23rd congressional district, which includes much of the border between Texas and Mexico.
 Hillary Clinton won the district by three points in the 2016 United States presidential election and neither party had controlled the swing district for more than two consecutive terms since 2007.

-Ortiz Jones finished first in the March 6, 2018, Democratic primary, earning 41 percent of the vote in a field of five.
-A runoff election was held on May 22, which Ortiz Jones won.
+Jones finished first in the March 6, 2018, Democratic primary, earning 41 percent of the vote in a field of five.
+A runoff election was held on May 22, which Jones won.
 She faced Hurd in the November 6 general election, in what was called the most competitive congressional race in the state.
-As of June 30, Ortiz Jones had raised $2.2 million while Hurd had raised $2.4 million in addition to the $1.5 million with which he entered the race.
+As of June 30, Jones had raised $2.2 million while Hurd had raised $2.4 million in addition to the $1.5 million with which he entered the race.
 With four months remaining, Jones was approaching the district's record for election fundraising by a Democrat ($2.7 million).

-Ortiz Jones was endorsed by EMILY's List, the Asian American Action Fund, the Equality PAC, VoteVets, and the LGBTQ Victory Fund, as well as Wendy Davis and Khizr Khan.
+Jones was endorsed by EMILY's List, the Asian American Action Fund, the Equality PAC, VoteVets, and the LGBTQ Victory Fund, as well as Wendy Davis and Khizr Khan.

-Media coverage named Ortiz Jones as part of several "waves" of candidates from various backgrounds running as Democrats in 2018, including women, LGBT people, and military veterans.
-A March 2018 Teen Vogue article noted that if elected, Ortiz Jones would be "the first openly gay woman of color from Texas elected to Congress, as well as the first Iraq War veteran to represent Texas in Congress.
+Media coverage named Jones as part of several "waves" of candidates from various backgrounds running as Democrats in 2018, including women, LGBT people, and military veterans.
+A March 2018 Teen Vogue article noted that if elected, Jones would be "the first openly gay woman of color from Texas elected to Congress, as well as the first Iraq War veteran to represent Texas in Congress.
 She'd also be the first woman to represent Texas's 23rd Congressional district."

-Ortiz Jones said she believed health care reform would play a big role in the election.
+Jones said she believed health care reform would play a big role in the election.
 She and Hurd both broke fundraising records.

-Ortiz Jones lost to Hurd by 1,150 votes and conceded on November 19.
+Jones lost to Hurd by 1,150 votes and conceded on November 19.

-2020 congressional campaign
+2020

-In May 2019, Ortiz Jones launched a second campaign for Texas's 23rd congressional district.
+In May 2019, Jones launched a second campaign for Texas's 23rd congressional district.
 She has raised over $1 million for her campaign, including $100,000 in the 24 hours following Hurd's August 2019 announcement that he would not seek reelection.
 In October 2019 The Texas Tribune reported that she was the primary front-runner.
 In May 2020, former presidential candidate Pete Buttigieg's Win the Era PAC endorsed Jones.

-In the November general election, Republican nominee Tony Gonzales defeated Ortiz Jones by four percentage points.
+In the November general election, Republican nominee Tony Gonzales defeated Jones by four percentage points.